-We implemented Jira and Jira Service Desk to ensure Mary’s Meals could efficiently operate their global support service, manage their projects and encourage agile methodologies when working with third-party suppliers so as to encourage self-sufficiency.
+We implemented Jira and Jira Service Management to ensure Mary’s Meals could efficiently operate their global support service, manage their projects and encourage agile methodologies when working with third-party suppliers so as to encourage self-sufficiency.
 An internal service desk was also created for the charity’s IT needs.
-We chose to implement Jira Service Desk as it provides simple self-service with customisable functions that can be managed to meet the needs of different teams.
+We chose to implement Jira Service Management as it provides simple self-service with customisable functions that can be managed to meet the needs of different teams.
 The tool also provides real-time tracking for team performance with real actionable insights which Mary’s Meals have found to be integral to team and organisational success.

 To facilitate teamwork over a large number of users, we recommended Confluence for the creation of charity-wide wiki pages.
 We implemented the app for 625 users and while the majority of users have read-only access, it serves as a knowledge base for service delivery and for project documentation.